-Mr. Rosen is a partner at Levine, Blaszak, Block & Boothby, LLP.
-Steve's practice focuses on federal grant and aid programs (the E-Rate Program and the Rural Healthcare Program) and federal and state regulation of wireless and wireline telecommunications and information services - including the taxation of these services.
-He is also familiar with the negotiation of contracts for the purchase and sale of goods and services by small enterprises.
+Steve Rosen is a partner at Levine, Blaszak, Block & Boothby, LLP.
+Steve's regulatory practice focuses on federal grant and aid programs (the Rural Healthcare Program and the E-Rate Program), the use of spectrum by the aerospace industry, and federal and state regulation of wireless and wireline telecommunications and information services, including the taxation of these services.
+His transactional practice centers on negotiating professional services contracts and software-as-a-service (SaaS) agreements.

-Regarding his tax and fee work, Steve assists enterprise clients in obtaining refunds of misapplied state and local taxes and fees on telecom services.
-While representing enterprise clients, he was also responsible for prosecuting lawsuits in federal district court and the Court of Federal Claims and for bringing the associated appeals that contributed to the IRS's decision in May 2006 to stop applying the federal excise tax on communications ("FET") to long distance and wireless calls.
-Leveraging his success on behalf of enterprise clients Steve also obtained FET refunds on behalf of numerous providers of prepaid telephone cards.
+Regarding his tax and fee work, Steve assists enterprise clients in obtaining refunds of misapplied federal, state, and local taxes and fees on telecom services.
+While representing enterprise clients, he prosecuted lawsuits in federal district courts and brought the associated appeals that contributed to the IRS's decision to stop applying the federal excise tax on communications ("FET") to long distance and wireless calls.
+Leveraging his success on behalf of enterprise clients, Steve also obtained FET refunds on behalf of numerous providers of prepaid telephone cards.

-Steve has also counseled clients on the regulatory status of various services and on compliance with applicable FCC regulatory requirements, including the Commission's 911 certification requirements, equipment authorization procedures, and private radio licensing requirements.
+His regulatory practice also includes counseling clients on the FCC’s rules governing the regulation of common carriers, equipment authorization procedures, and private radio licensing requirements.
 In addition, he has participated in complaint proceedings on behalf of enterprise customers before the FCC's Enforcement Bureau and in federal district court and has been active in the review of investment contracts for compliance with the Communications Act and FCC rules.

 - District of Columbia